wicklanm/Wazuh-SOC-LAB/README.md

 The full kill chain was executed from the attacker machine through to domain controller compromise, with every technique mapped to MITRE ATT&CK, detected in Wazuh, and documented in formal incident response reports.

+_Exact steps taken directly follow the full summary on this same page.
+This is due to the the documentation process of taking screenshots and writing down what was done during the creation of my work.
+It starts with Phase 1, directly after the Disclaimer Section._

 ## Lab Goal

 To build a fully functional enterprise SOC lab that demonstrates the complete security operations workflow: